drown-lab/atRAL-RDH12-HEK/README.md

 This workflow is for differential expression analysis of proteomic and lipidomic datasets.

+#### Description of Folders

-Folder `Proteomic_Rscripts`- contains scripts used to generate DEP analysis
+-   Folder `Proteomic_Rscripts`- contains scripts used to generate DEP analysis

-Folder `Proteomic_Figs` - contains figures related to proteomic data
+-   Folder `Proteomic_Figs` - contains figures related to proteomic data

-Folder `Proteomic_output_txts` - contains key output txt-like files
+-   Folder `Proteomic_output_txts` - contains key output txt-like files

-Folder `PCAs` - contains visualizations of proteomic data
+-   Folder `PCAs` - contains visualizations of proteomic data

-Folder `quant_DIANN_outputs`- contains the filtered excel worksheet of protein IDs and intensity
+-   Folder `quant_DIANN_outputs`- contains the filtered excel worksheet of protein IDs and intensity

 #### How to utilize `Proteomic_Rscripts`in a step wise manner: